ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 Summarizing SO 3 indicators for reporting to UNCCD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- **Objective**: Learn to integrate the drought indicators in aligmnet with UNCCD SO3 reporting requirements.
+- **Objective**: Learn to integrate the drought indicators in alingment with UNCCD SO3 reporting requirements.

 - **Estimated time of completion**: 15 minutes